sourceduty/Pyduino_Metadata/README.md

 Sensor module → Arduino UNO → Python program → .txt metadata

-Statistical data is tracked and stored for every file in Tracking.txt.
+The .txt metadata files are stored in the "Metadata" folder.
+Statistical data for every file in the "Metadata" folder is tracked and stored in Tracking.txt.

 ## CODE